 Let us know the difference between Schooling vs shoaling

-The idea and the act of schooling equally improves the fish’s ability to find a mate and successfully reproduce, many species of fish congregate in schools where they need to mate, but also could be the other side.
+The idea and the act of schooling equally improves the fish’s ability to get a mate and reproduce.
+A lot of fishes congregate in schools where they need to mate, but also could be the other side.
 Some schools could be only females.
 All of them protecting themselves from male harassment.
 More so, the eggs fertilize more in a colony as it should instead of having fishes feed.

 Cories are active little catfish that roam around your tank, cleaning the uneaten food that falls on the substrate.
 About 1-3 inches in size and fun to watch.
 You can think of them as part of your aquarium sanitation staff.